ericbulloch/kwmd/vulnerabilities/local_file_inclusion.md

     # Ensure it's a file and not a directory
     if not os.path.isfile(requested_path):
         return "File not found", 404

+    # More checks could be added like making sure the file has the correct extension.

     return send_file(requested_path)
 ```